7 Simple DIY Clothing Repairs That Will Save You Some Serious Money

 But if those methods don’t fix your zipper, it might be time to replace the entire zipper.While this is slightly more complicated than sewing on a button or hemming pants, it is still something that even an amateur sewer can accomplish.

 A little bit of handiwork can save you big bucks by extending the life of your clothing.
 This also comes in handy when you can find used, slightly-damaged clothing at a deep discount, whether thrifting, shopping at big box stores or browsing the local boutique.
 Bring it home, patch it up and enjoy your bargain!
-You could even rent your repaired clothes out for a little extra cash.
+You could even sell the clothes online after you repair them.

 Kristen Pope is a freelance writer and editor in Jackson Hole, Wyoming.